The Ultimate Guide to Banking in Japan

-Banking fees are an aspect of the Japanese banking system that you will not be free from even if personally you conduct your banking through an online bank, like Seven Bank.
-The fees that you will find yourself charged at Seven bank depending on the services you require for conducting your banking business are simple.
+Banking fees are an aspect of the Japanese banking system that you will not be free from even if you personally conduct your banking through an online bank, like Seven Bank.
+The fees that you will find yourself charged at Seven Bank depending on the services you require for conducting your banking business are simple.

 If your banking business requires transferring money to a bank account at an institute of banking other than Seven Bank, you will be charged a fee of about $1.97, which is about ¥207.52 in Japanese yen.
-The fee lessons to $0.49 or ¥51.62 if you are transferring money to an account at Seven Bank.
+The fee is $0.49 or ¥51.62 if you are transferring money to an account at Seven Bank.

 Withdrawal fees are $1 during the daytime and free after hours.
 Unlike Sony Bank, you will only be able to withdraw your money from Seven Bank ATMs and from partner banks.
 One service that you may find useful as a customer of Seven Bank or other online banks is that many allow you to transfer your money using the ATM machines for a fee.

 Seven Bank will charge you a fee of about $0.49 to 1.97 or about ¥51.62 to 207.52 in Japanese yen; please be aware that you will be able to make a cash payment.
 Also, Seven Bank does not offer a service that will allow you to receive currency from overseas.

 That is one of the downsides of opening an account at Seven Bank.
 You can, though, send money overseas in any currency other than the yen for a small fee which amounts to about $8.07 or ¥850.11 in Japanese currency.